w3f/polkadot-wiki/docs/learn/learn-transaction-fees.md

 ```

 The `Update Multiplier` defines how the multiplier can change.
 Each runtime has the ability to
 define this behavior accordingly.
-For example, the Polkadot runtime internally updates the
+For example, the
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} runtime internally updates the
 multiplier after each block according to a custom formula defined
 [here](https://spec.polkadot.network/#_update_multiplier).